OHI-Science/ohi-science.github.io/_posts/2018-02-08-takeaways-from-rstudioconf.md

 See his slides [here](https://edzer.github.io/rstudio_conf/#1).

-## Wrangling time series data made easy
+## Stop.
+Tibbletime.
+Wrangling time series data made easy

 If you’ve ever had dates and/or times as a variable in your dataframe, you’ve probably suffered through meticulous cleaning and separation of those dates and times to look at your data at different temporal scales. `tibbletime` is here to save the day.
 This package is able to perform *time-based manipulations on tibbles*.
 Here is an example from Davis’s slides (which you can [find here](https://github.com/business-science/presentations/blob/master/2018_02_02_rstudio-conf-2018/presentation/rstudio-conf-2018-presentation.pdf)):